admclamb/eclipseBank/README.md

 # eclipseBank
-Fake Banking app called Eclipse Bank
+Fake Banking app called Eclipse Bank with no backend